ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 **D. Authenticate the fingerprints of the Individual by comparing the match score of the fingerprint against the threshold (BioAuthService)**

 Upon receiving an authentication request, the system authenticates the fingerprints of the Individual by comparing the match score of the fingerprint against the threshold.
 The system can integrate with Fingerprint scanner and generate match score as per the following steps:
-1. The authentication service request has the following parameters: id, Con, reqTime, txnId, UA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio, pin, OTP, session key, HMAC Value, signature, namePri, msPri, mtPri, nameSec, msSec, mtSec, dCode, mId, Bios (bioType, attriType) and the match score
+1. The authentication service request has the following parameters: individualId, consentObtained, requestTime, transactionID, Auth-Partner-ID, version, MISP-LicenseKey, individualId, demo, bio, Bio_Type, otp, requestSessionKey, requestHMAC, signature, dCode, mId, Bios (bioType, attriType) and the match score(s)
 2. The biometric is sent in [**Base-64 encoded format**](//en.wikipedia.org/wiki/Base64).
 1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
 Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
 1. The system retrieves the threshold level configured which is acceptable for a match